adfaure/adfaure.github.io/content/blog/ai-consciousness.md

-In computer science, we called this kind of situation a "classification problem" and a solution to solve it is to use machine learning (more specificaly supervised learning because you will show at the computer which are the good e-mails and which are the spams).
+In computer science, we called this kind of situation a "classification problem" and a solution to solve it is to use machine learning (more specificaly supervised learning because you will show to the computer which are the good e-mails and which are the spams).

 In such problems, we suppose it exits a function $f: X \mapsto Y$